 - producing and maintaining an “Equality Log” that provides good evidence of Equality Practice at Crabtree Infants

 - Publishing relevant information for each protected characteristic showing how we are meeting the duty.
-This information includes statistical data on: age, disability, race & sex
+This information includes statistical data on: age, disability, race & sex.

-We will deliver the following strategic equality objectives for 2015-2019:
+We deliver the following strategic equality objectives:

 - Review progress of children by race, gender and disability and implement interventions in response.
 Gaps in progress between gender, disability and ethnicity monitored.

 - Review and develop our SMSC (Spritual, Moral, Social, Cultural) curriculum ensuring that decisions are made which represent the wider community and world we live in and develop an understanding and tolerance of different communities.

 - Review curriculum coverage to explore how teaching related to protected characteristics is planned for.

 - To further improve disability access to all relevant areas of the school (for children, parents and staff).

 - Review our stakeholder communication procedures to ensure that all voices have the opportunity to participate in the Trust's policies and action (relative to protected characteristics) and that the profile of Equality matters remains high.

 - Review how effectively British Values are promoted and reflected within school life and our relationships with our local community.

 - Publish information to show how the school meets the aims of the general public sector equality duty.